0xNineteen/blog.md/zero-fee-dexs/index.md

 # Zero-fee, Zero-slippage, Revenue Generating, Perps Dex

+tldr; to implement a perps dex you periodically settling all trader's pnl into a pnl pool (positive pnl removes $ from the pool, negative pnl adds $ to the pool).
+In order for a zero-fee, zero-slippage perps dex to generate revenue it can periodically take a slice of the pnl in that pool.

+---

 Defi dexs have evolved over time from CLOBs/AMMs (serum/uniswap) to perp CLOBs/AMMs (mango/drift) to oracle-based zero-slippage perps (GMX) and other crazy ideas.
 Defi allows wild ideas to flourish since anyone can deploy a contract and anyone can trade through that contract to win/lose money.
 While zero-slippage is in a land of its own, this post will talk about something even more insane - how we can achieve a zero-slippage AND zero-fee perp dex that still earns money.

 <div align="center">